DIY Christmas Coffee Bar

 ‘Tis the season for all the hot cocoa!
-Today I’m sharing how I turned this little bookshelf into a simple coffee/hot cocoa bar with allllll the fixins!
-And don’t miss the delicious homemade peppermint syrup recipe for the perfect winter drink!
+Today I’m sharing how I turned this little bookshelf into a simple DIY coffee bar with allllll the fixins!
+Complete with a homemade peppermint syrup recipe for the perfect winter drink!

 I created these simple tags in Microsoft Word, printed them out on kraft paper and tied them around the jars with twine.
 (Grab the FREE printable with 15 different toppings available to download in my Printables library!)

 For the larger mason jars I used my DYMO embossed label maker from Amazon (love this thing!) to create quick and easy labels.

 I plan to keep this station up year-round as a coffee bar so these containers are perfect for keeping all of our toppings organized and accessible.
 Plus they are perfect for when we have guests over, giving them a selection of yummy flavors to choose from!

 The majority of our coffee mugs are kept in a cupboard in the kitchen, but I pulled out a few to display on my wall-mounted cup drying rack from Decor Steals.
 (This is my favorite site to find cheap farmhouse finds – they post new deals daily and the shipping is always $5!)